What are pneumococcal vaccines?

 Who should get the pneumococcal vaccine?

-- The PCV-13 vaccine is provided free to children as part of their routine immunizations.
+- This vaccine is provided free to children as part of their routine immunizations.
 It is given as a series of three doses.
 The first dose is given at 2 months of age, the 2nd at 4 months, and the 3rd at 12 months.
 An extra dose is given at 6 months to children at high risk for pneumococcal disease.

-- The PCV 13 vaccine is also recommended and free for some people 5 years of age and older with certain medical conditions that put them at high risk of pneumococcal disease.
+- This vaccine is also recommended and free for some people 5 years of age and older with certain medical conditions that put them at high risk of pneumococcal disease.

 Some people are at high risk of getting sick from pneumococcal infections.
-The vaccine is provided free to these people, including:
+This vaccine is provided free to these people, including:

 - Seniors 65 years and older.